-- click on the Templates tab and then click new
+- click on the Templates & themes tab and then click New

-Once create new template is selected, you will be taken to the template editor.
+Once you've started, you will be taken to the template editor.
 From there you can adjust standard settings for:

 - Name: Each template must be named.
 The name of the template will not be visible to employees.
 To add or edit the name, click the upper left header (for new templates it will default to New template) and add a name.